The phone rings. The car is outside. I head out. No car. I go back in and call. He's one street off. I go outside and wait.

 I then find the fort at Fort Recovery.
 This one is easy to find, as it is surrounded by The Fort Recovery Beach Villas Resort which is well marked.
 It is a simple round structure with no door.
 I guess they used a ladder to get inside side.
 Or maybe there was an underground passage?

 There is another shower and another wait under an overhang.
 I then bike to Frenchman's Cay.
-It starts to rain again, hard this time, so I seek shelter inside the Pisces Restaurant.
+It starts to rain again, hard this time, so I seek shelter inside the Pisces Restaurant [now closed].
 I order a fruit platter.
 The Midtown doesn't have fruit.
 The platter comes.
 Much of the fruit isn't ripe yet, and the best, the papaya, is only a tablespoon worth.
 It was mostly unripe melon.

 I wander around the Sopher's Hole Wharf and Marina.
 It is a large place mostly catering to the boaters, plus some cruise ship people on their guided tours.
 There is another brief shower which I ignore.